chris-godinho/2023-08-21-weather-forecast/README.md

 This application was created and implemented by Chris Godinho (<https://github.com/kristbg>).

-A large part of the research for this project was done through the websites W3 Schools (<https://www.w3schools.com/>) and MDN Web Docs (<https://developer.mozilla.org/en-US/docs/Web>), and as such small sections of code were adapted from examples offered in those sites.
+A large part of the research for this project was done through the websites W3 Schools (<https://www.w3schools.com/>), StackOverflow (<https://stackoverflow.com/>) and MDN Web Docs (<https://developer.mozilla.org/en-US/docs/Web>), and as such small sections of code were adapted from examples offered in those sites.

-The question pool was adapted from a quiz at the W3Schools website (<https://www.w3schools.com/js/js_quiz.asp>), and as such all rights relating to those are reserved to them.
+All of the weather information is being pulled from the OpenWeather API (<https://home.openweathermap.org/>).

 ## License